Efficient OLAP for big data

-OLAP faces plenty of challenges in the era of big data.
-The exploded volume of the immutable data hinders OLAP system achieving high service level agreement.
-Further, the traditional OLAP system can hardly support new analysis patterns like temporal dependence discovery in user behavioral data.
-In this dissertation, we present a general framework for emerging OLAP system in a bottom-up manner, starting from the basic indexing component and the core analysis engine to a high-level database system.
+OnLine Analytical Processing (OLAP) faces many challenges in the era of big data.
+The exploded volume of the immutable data hinders OLAP system achieving high service level agreement with traditional indexing mechanisms.
+Further, the traditional OLAP system can hardly support new analysis patterns like cohort analysis or its variant in user behavioral data.
+In this dissertation, starting from the data indexing in storage layer to query processing engine, we present a general framework for emerging OLAP system in a bottom-up manner.